Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Introduction

 \subsection{Our Contribution}

 The goal of our work is to shed some light on the connections between PDE-based inpainting and denoising, two tasks which have coexisted for a long time, while their links have hardly been studied so far.
-We aim to close this gap by investigating the denoising potential of sparse inpainting.
-Our intention is not to achieve state-of-the-art denoising performance, but rather to gain valuable theoretical and algorithmic insights.
-For surveys on highest quality denoising methods, we refer to \cite{EKV23, LCB+12}.
-We focus on homogeneous diffusion, since this process is widely used in inpainting-based compression and is particularly simple, such that a rigorous theoretical analysis is possible.
-Since denoising methods can also be used as Plug-and-Play priors in algorithms for solving inverse problems~\cite{LBA+22, REM17, VBW13}, our relations between inpainting and denoising approaches may have an even broader application spectrum.
+We bridge this gap by a detailed investigation of the unconventional idea of denoising by inpainting.
+To facilitate a rigorous mathematical analysis, we focus on homogeneous diffusion.
+As will be explained below, it constitutes the most transparent and most foundational setting in both worlds.

-The present paper builds upon our previous conference publication~\cite{APW17}, in which the basic denoising by inpainting framework is presented.
+The present paper builds upon our previous conference publication~\cite{APW17}, in which the basic denoising by inpainting framework is established.
 This framework reconstructs a denoised version of an image by averaging the results of multiple inpaintings obtained from distinct masks.
 Furthermore, two concrete implementations of this framework are proposed in~\cite{APW17}: The first uses shifted regular masks and allows to establish a relation between denoising by inpainting and classical diffusion filtering in 1D, while the second uses probabilistic densification to adapt the masks to the image structures and enables an edge-preserving denoising behavior.
-We extend the aforementioned results by providing a broad study that includes a theory and practical improvements of the framework in~\cite{APW17}: